AJAX $.post Method of jQuery to Load Data

 $.post( url [, data_to_send ] [, success ] [, dataType ] )

-In the url parameter, the data source from where data will be pulled is specified.
-This can be a text file, a PHP file etc. The PHP file may contain a script to connect and retrieve data from a database like MySQL.
+The “url” parameter specifies the data source from which data will be pulled.
+This can be a text file, a PHP file, etc. The PHP file may contain a script to connect to and retrieve data from a database like MySQL.

 I will show you demos of using jQuery post method in HTML div and table elements.
 The HTML table will be filled by using database data while for div I will use the text file.